mysqld_multi

 password for each server.
 Also, make sure that the account has the

-of the account name must allow you to connect as multi_admin from the
+part of the account name must permit you to connect as multi_admin

 o The Unix socket file and the TCP/IP port number must be different